Generating sales with the Opportunities feature

-Most companies spend more effort on acquisition marketing and sales.
-In fact, in a study reported on by Forbes, 70% of marketers felt they had “room for significant improvement” in their retention marketing strategies.
-When it comes to generating new sales, many companies are inclined to focus on acquisition over retention, as they find the results more quantifiable.
-It can be easier to compare their outgoing dollars spent versus the incoming dollars earned with new customers, rather than do a deeper dive into cost assessment of upselling retained ones.
+Most companies spend more effort on acquisition marketing and generating sales.
+In fact, in a study reported on by Forbes.
+70% of marketers felt they had “room for significant improvement” in their retention marketing strategies.
+When it comes to generating new sales, many companies are inclined to focus on acquisition over retention.
+As they find the results more quantifiable.
+It can be easier to compare their outgoing dollars.
+The ones spent versus the incoming dollars earned with new customers.
+Rather than do a deeper dive into cost assessment of upselling retained ones.

-However, retaining existing customers comes with a wealth of benefits worth focusing on – including potential sales.
+However, retaining existing customers comes with a wealth of benefits worth focusing on.
+That including potential sales.
 Gartner Group found that “80% of your company’s future revenue will come from just 20% of your existing customers.”
-With our Mobile Office Manager, we created an easy-to-use feature that allows you to capitalize on these untapped sales from current clients: it’s called the Opportunities feature.
+With our Mobile Office Manager, we created an easy-to-use feature.
+It allows you to capitalize on these untapped sales from current clients.
+It’s called the Opportunities feature.

 How it works

 The purpose of the Opportunities feature in MOM is to help you identify recommendations for current customers and then convert them.
 Field workers and technicians have the chance to enter recommendations (for issues that may otherwise go unexplored) into the Mobile Service app.
 From there, it will appear in Opportunities for your sales team to review.
 Once they evaluate the Opportunity, they can turn it into an Estimate for the customer.
-If the customer is interested, the Project will be sold and will appear in the Project Management Module so you can keep track of everything from start to finish.
+If the customer is interested, the Project will be sold.
+And it will appear in the Project Management Module.
+So you can keep track of everything from start to finish.

 Reports can also be generated in MOM to assess your Opportunities (such as, whether they have been converted, potential sales and more).